Stabilizer information inequalities from phase space distributions: Introduction and Results

-In order to establish the Ingleton inequality \eqref{ingleton}, we have invoked the group-theoretical approach to classical information inequalities due to \cite{chanyeung02}.
-It would be highly desirable to find a quantum-mechanical analogue of this work (see \cite{christandlmitchison06,christandlsahinogluwalter12} for partial results towards this goal, motivated by the quantum marginal problem of quantum physics).
+In order to establish the Ingleton inequality \eqref{ingleton}, we have used the group-theoretical approach to classical information inequalities \cite{chanyeung02}.
+It would be highly desirable to find a quantum-mechanical analogue of this work (see Refs.~\onlinecite{christandlmitchison06,christandlsahinogluwalter12} for partial results towards this goal, motivated by the quantum marginal problem of quantum physics).

+{\bf Related Work.} Independently of this work, Linden, Ruskai, and Winter have published an analysis of the entropy cone generated by stabilizer states \cite{linden_quantum_2013}.
+Their methods -- focusing on group-theoretical constructions -- are conceptually complementary to our phase-space approach.
+Ref.~\onlinecite{linden_quantum_2013} contains a complete characterization of the entropy cone generated by four-party stabilizer states.
+The paper also lists further example of inequalities which, like the Ingleton Inequality, are respected by stabilizer states, even though there are classical distributions violating it.
+While not stated explicitely, their methods can readily be used to prove that all balanced inequalities remain valid for stabilizers (see Theorem 11 in Ref.~\onlinecite{linden_quantum_2013} and discussion thereafter).

 {\bf Convention.} In this work, entropies of $d$-level systems are measured in units of $\log d$ bits.
 In the continuous-variable case, we employ the natural logarithm.